lightning-js/blits/src/engines/FTL/README-FTL.md

 `FTL/launch.js` maps Blits settings onto FTL
 `main({ platform, renderer, text, config })` and returns a renderer facade (`on/off/canvas/destroy`) that backs the global Blits `renderer` binding.

+## Engine notes (bundling / boot pitfalls)

+- Dynamic `import('ftl/...')` specifiers must stay static strings (no `@vite-ignore`, no variables) or the browser build emits bare specifiers that fail at runtime.
+The dev server additionally needs the `ftl/*` alias in the app's vite config (optional-peer externalization + export remaps).
+- `webglRenderer(canvas, shaders)` requires an explicit `additionalShaders` array (an omitted arg is not enough — the default parameter only applies when the whole argument is undefined).
+- FTL only starts loading an element's texture once it is renderable (`w>0 && h>0`) and flips out-of-bounds→in-bounds.
+Unmeasured Blits text/image nodes get a 1x1 provisional size until `autoSize`/`set` resolves them (mirrors L3's 1px text nodes).
+- The canvas backing store (`w`/`h`) is fitted to the display with CSS (aspect preserved, refit on resize) unless the app passes its own sized canvas — so stage coordinates map to the visible area like L3.

 ## Roadmap